oryon-dominik/dotfiles/tutorials/windows/2-how-to-windows-dotfiles.md

 ```

-Install optional software (If you like, have a look into my essential software packages for everyday work and add them to your system.).
+Install optional software (If you like, have a look into my essential software packages for everyday work and add them to your system).

 ```powershell
 choco install "$env:DOTFILES/install/windows/choco_development.config";